38th Combat Support Wing: United States Air Forces in Europe

+71st Bomb Sq Martin B-57B (Note: Aircraft is Martin B-57B serial 52-1560 in 1957.
+This aircraft was one of the "Black Knights" aerial acrobatic team.
+After its withdrawal from France in 1958, this aircraft was eventually assigned to the 8th Bombardment Squadron at Phan Rang Air Base South Vietnam and flew combat bombing missions into the late 1960s.)

 The wing was reactivated on 1 January 1953 at Laon-Couvron Air Base, France, where it assumed the mission, personnel and equipment of the 126th Bombardment Wing, an Illinois Air National Guard unit that had been mobilized during the Korean War and was being returned to state control.
 Once again, the wing flew the Douglas B-26 Invader as its operational aircraft.
 The wing received its first Martin B-57B Canberra in June 1955, and began to replace its aging Douglas B-26 Invaders.
 With the B-57's arrival, the B-26s were returned to the United States.
 A total of 49 B-57B and eight dual control B-57C models were deployed to Laon.

 The mission of the B-57 was to provide a nuclear deterrent for NATO and to deliver nuclear weapons against pre-selected targets, day or night.
 The aircraft at Laon were painted a gloss black.
 The B-57 delivery was by the low altitude bombing system, in which the plane performed a vertical Immelmann turn, releasing the weapon when it was nearly vertical.
 An acrobatic team was organized and named the Black Knights using five B-57s.
 The Black Knights performed at several air shows around Western Europe, including the 1957 Paris Air Show.
 The Black Knights were the only tactical bomber show team in the world.
 In 1958, President de Gaulle announced that all nuclear weapons and delivery aircraft had to be removed from French soil by July 1958.
 This meant all tactical fighter and bombing wings had to depart France.